Cannibal Ferox: Release

-Cannibal Ferox was released in Italy on April 24, 1981.
+Cannibal Ferox was released in Italy on 24 April 1981.

+Terry Levene's Aquarius Releasing opened the film in New York in September 1983, under the title Make Them Die Slowly.
+Levene's assistant, Ron Harvey, explained to Fangoria magazine that the box office success of 'Mondo' documentary Savage Man, Savage Beast had inspired the company to seek out a similar property, but one aligned to a fictional narrative.
+Aquarius' marketing strategy was minimal: a sensational, gratuitously violent trailer (narrated, in a break from tradition, by a woman, in order to provide a jarring counterpoint to the grotesque imagery), no print ads, and the marquee of the Liberty Theatre on 42nd Street completely emblazoned with huge, garish banners and colour stills announcing the film.
+Harvey further remarked that, although the film was hugely successful at venues that would play it, most cinemas shunned the film - he approximated there were probably only 100 theatres nationwide in which it could play.

 Cannibal Ferox was released uncut on video in the United Kingdom circa 1982 by Replay, but the film's transgressive imagery and scenes of real animal torture and slaughter resulted in the film promptly being banned under the Obscene Publications Act, finding itself languishing for years on the video nasties list.
+(In 1983, Replay issued a cut version, based on informal suggestions from the BBFC, bearing an 'advisory', and consequently without legal standing, '18' certificate.
+These efforts were to little avail, since this version was also effectively banned by the VRA).
 Early DVD versions, available in the UK were missing around six minutes of footage (chiefly of graphic violence and animal cruelty), which was cut before being given to the BBFC for a rating.
 The full version of the film was submitted to the board in 2018, and again received 2 minutes of cuts to the animal violence.

 In Australia, where it was released as Woman from Deep River, the film also faced censorship issues, being given numerous censored releases.
 In 2005, the uncut version was released on DVD by Siren Visual under the Cannibal Ferox title.